toddanglin/nativescript-trace-raven/README.md

 ```

 ## Considerations
 Sentry.io provides a generous free tier for logging events, but does eventually charge by logging volume.
-As a result, you want to be careful to log only events that are helpful for troubleshooting in production.
+As a result, be careful to log only events that are helpful for troubleshooting in production.

-**That means you do not want to use `trace.categories.All` when logging to Sentry**
+**That means: do not use `trace.categories.All` when logging to Sentry**

-This verbose logging will likely generate far more logs than you need, and quickly run-up your Sentry.io bill.
+This verbose logging will likely generate far more logs than needed, and quickly run-up your Sentry.io bill.

 Best practices: